 In conjunction with the Practice Court 3 course, students enrolled in this capstone will be assigned a dual criminal / civil case requiring them to conduct a criminal PC "big trial" in addition to the standard civil PC "big trial".
 Both PC trials will be based on the same fact situation giving rise to a criminal prosecution occurring in parallel with a civil liability case.
+Students must also enroll in the Criminal Law Workshop to be eligible to participate in this capstone.
 Students in this capstone will be required to navigate the various legal issues that arise with parallel criminal / civil proceedings, in consultation with faculty advisors.
 Attendance of a lecture on drafting search warrants is required.
 Students are required to draft and submit various documents.
 This capstone is required for students pursuing the Criminal Practice Special Distinction.